retargetly/sdk-ios/README.md

     override func viewDidLoad() {
         super.viewDidLoad()
-        // Delegate to RLocationManager object from SDK RManager.default.rLocationManager?.delegate
+        // Delegate to RLocationManager object from SDK RManager.default?.rLocationManager?.delegate
-        // Delegate to CLLocationManager object from RLocationManager on SDK RManager.default.rLocationManager?.locationManager.delegate = self
+        // Delegate to CLLocationManager object from RLocationManager on SDK RManager.default?.rLocationManager?.locationManager.delegate = self
     }

     ...
 }
 ```

-In order to allow the SDK to fetch location values in background, you must set a key-value *UIBackgroundModes* with *location* subvalue in the 'info.plist'.
+In order to allow the SDK to fetch location values in [background](https://developer.apple.com/documentation/corelocation/cllocationmanager/1620568-allowsbackgroundlocationupdates), you must set a key-value *UIBackgroundModes* with *location* subvalue in the 'info.plist'.

 *Retargetly iOS SDK* is capable to track the 'deeplink' event every time an external URL opens the application using the SDK, in order to do so, you must make an inheritance from *RAppDelegate* class on your '@UIApplicationMain AppDelegate' class.